Jerald Abrams, PhD, Philosophy

 Dawn Irlbeck, PhD

 Dr. Irlbeck is collaborating with Dr. Murray on several projects.
 They are part of an evaluation team for a Federal "Bryne Criminal Justice Innovation Grant," assessing recidivism and community effects of high risk probationers returning to high risk areas.
-In addition, they continue to facilitate a grant form the Office for Victims of Crime whcih will enable a Nebraska State Victim's Assistance Academy, which will launch in August 2013.
+In addition, they continue to facilitate a grant form the Office for Victims of Crime which enables Nebraska Victim Assistance Academy and just finished their fourth academy.
 Finally, they are collaborating with a variety of agencies to evaluate strengths and gaps in the Douglas County Juvenile Detention Alternatives Initiatives.
 She teaches HAP 312.

 Shavonna Lausterer, MPH, Public Health (Douglas County Health Department)